Lactulose-Mannitol Test: How to Interpret Results Without Guessing

 - Zonulin: indirect and often over-interpreted in commercial settings

-- Lactulose-Mannitol is useful when used in context
+Lactulose-Mannitol is useful when used like a clinician:

-- Follow-up protocol tied to measurable outcomes is essential
+- and with a follow-up protocol tied to measurable outcomes.

 Educational only, not medical advice.
 Consult a qualified clinician for diagnosis and treatment decisions.